remfan1994/strawberry-creek-voices/anchors/anchor12.md

 Voice Layer: Underflow (slow, deep)

-Narrative Elements: Creek holding objects, observing human traces, merging past and present
+Narrative Elements: Footprints, petals, seeds, biodegradable paper

-Moral Note: Every small act contributes to the moral ledger; patience and attentiveness shape the flow of care
+Moral Note: Patience, mercy, and attention accumulate in motion; the creek is a living ledger.

 Anchor 12 – The Ledger of the Creek